pachyderm/docs/content/2.5.x/reference/helm-values/cloudsql-auth-proxy.md

   #    # the database and the application.
 Adjust this value based on your
   #    # application's requirements.
   #    cpu: ""

   service:
-    # labels specifies labels to add to the cloudsql auth proxy service.
+    labels: {} #  specifies labels to add to the cloudsql auth proxy service.
-    labels: {}
-    # type specifies the Kubernetes type of the cloudsql auth proxy service.
+    type: ClusterIP # specifies the Kubernetes type of the cloudsql auth proxy service.
 The default is `ClusterIP`.
-    type: ClusterIP
 ```
 {{% /wizardResult %}}